 - contact our Advice Services team for further assistance.

-We publish guides and materials to help charities understand charity law and meet their obligations and we update the Charity Portal content regularly.
+We publish guides and materials to help charities understand charity law and meet their obligations.

-Our materials are regularly reviewed and updated to ensure they remain effective in meeting the needs of charities and additional resources are developed in response to emerging issues.
+We regularly review and update our materials to ensure they remain effective in meeting the needs of charities.
+We also develop additional resources in response to emerging issues.